froland/semisecu/examples/semisecu-java/attack01-injection-jpql.md

 -----------

-The method `HotelDaoJpa.findSearchQuery(..)` has been changed to allow code injection using a simple concatenation.
+The method `HotelDaoJpa.findSearchQuery(..)` has been changed to allow code injection.
+We are now using a simple concatenation.
 For the second example, the search was made case-sensitive to be allowed to inject class names that are camel-cased.